Oklahoma's growing bioscience sector helped persuade United Airlines to launch a nonstop daily flight between Oklahoma City and San Francisco.

-United Express carrier SkyWest Airlines will operate the flights using Canadair CRJ7 regional jet aircraft with 66 seats — six in first class, 28 in economy plus, and 32 in economy.
+United Express carrier SkyWest Airlines will operate the flights using Canadair CRJ7 regional jet aircraft with 66 seats — six in first class, 28 in

 The Oklahoma Bioscience Association provided some of the impetus through a survey of local members conducted at the request of Oklahoma City officials from Will Rogers World Airport, Association President Sheri Stickley said.

 “We got a huge response back, first of all,” Stickley said.
 “And secondly, from what (airport marketing director) Karen Carney tells me, that was something that the United folks actually considered in making their decision.”

 The new connection could produce more venture capital flowing from investor-rich California to Oklahoma, Stickley said, because investors often prefer funding companies that can be reached via a direct flight.

 Among the connections that turned up in the quick survey, Stickley said, was the research done locally at the Dean A. McGee Eye Institute and the San Francisco-based American

 “It's a really good thing for Oklahoma City and for the entire state,” Stickley said.

 James Starnes, United's director of domestic planning, agreed that the flights will connect people working in biosciences in Oklahoma and California.